Snapchat/KeyDB/README.md

 Install dependencies:

-    % sudo apt install build-essential nasm autotools-dev autoconf libjemalloc-dev tcl tcl-dev uuid-dev
+    % sudo apt install build-essential nasm autotools-dev autoconf libjemalloc-dev tcl tcl-dev uuid-dev libcurl4-openssl-dev

 Compiling is as simple as:

     % make

-You can enable flash support with (Note: autoconf and autotools must be installed):
+You can enable flash support with:

     % make MALLOC=memkind

+***Note that the following dependencies may be needed:
+    % sudo apt-get install autoconf autotools-dev libnuma-dev libtool

 Fixing build problems with dependencies or cached build options
 ---------